All about Henri as storm wanes, plods through US Northeast

 It dropped to a tropical depression when sustained winds fell below 39 mph.

 After coming ashore, Henri veered west, dumping large amounts of rain on Connecticut, New York's Hudson River Valley, parts of New Jersey and even Pennsylvania.
-An additional 1 to 3 inches was possible over much of the region.
+Rain continued falling in some of those areas Monday, but cleanup was largely underway in New Jersey..

 WHO IS HENRI?
 WHO IS BOB?
 WHO IS GLORIA?